-Great industrial concrete warehouse and manufacturing building available for a buyer to purchase.
+For Sale: Great industrial concrete warehouse and manufacturing building available for a buyer to purchase.
 35,750 square feet of building including roll down security shutters on all windows and 600 amps of 480 volt power.
 The City of Commerce in recent months passed an ordinance legalizing several types of cannabis operations in the city including cultivation (growing), manufacturing, and distribution.
 Don’t miss this opportunity.
 Whether you have applied for a cannabis permit or are simply a real estate investor wishing to lease to the industry, get in before everybody finds out about the recent allowance of marijuana operations in this city.
-Call real estate listing agent directly at 323-767-2033.
+Contact us for a brochure on this property.

 There is a common misconception that all tax-deferred exchanges are complicated and require all properties, relinquished and replacement, to close concurrently.
 Fortunately, the most common exchange variation, the delayed exchange (also referred to as a deferred or “Starker” exchange, Starker v.
 U.S., 602 F.2d 1341), provides Exchangers with more flexibility and options in acquiring the replacement property than the simultaneous exchange.
 The delayed exchange begins when the Exchanger’s first relinquished property is sold and is completed when the last replacement property is acquired within the prescribed exchange period.
 To provide the required notice to the relinquished property buyer(s) and the replacement property seller(s) the Purchase and Sale Contract for each property should include an “exchange cooperation”.